Investigator Studies Program (MISP): Vaccination Confidence

 - Research on the role of community-based vaccination programs that are delivered in settings other than the physician’s office and impacts on vaccine coverage rates and overall vaccination confidence.

-- Research on the impact of vaccination on overall public health and economic prosperity.
+- Research on the impact of vaccination on overall public health indicators and economic well-being.

 - Research that examines the underlying factors driving the ability of evidence-based interventions to increase confidence in vaccination and/or improve vaccine delivery.
 Studies should focus on elucidating the mechanisms that are important for successfully implementing interventions and/or why interventions do or do not have their desired effect on increasing vaccine confidence or improving vaccine delivery.